New time set for LSU baseball game on Friday against Little Rock

 LSU head coach Jay Johnson has kept his hand close to his chest this week, not revealing who will be on the mound Friday against the Trojans.

-First pitch between the Tigers and Trojans will air on SEC Network.
+First pitch between the Tigers and Trojans will be streamed live on ESPN+ or SEC Network+.

 More News